 Los Angeles Conservancy has posted Fire Disaster Relief resources on their website, including property tax relief.

 Planning is currently determining fire impacts on historic resources and identifying available resources for historic property owners.
-This page will be updated when additional information becomes available.
-For questions, please contact preservation@planning.lacounty.gov
+For questions, please contact ap@planning.lacounty.gov.
+For

 View Park Doumakes House (1928) Read more